javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

   alert(message);
 }

-// the function will create and use it's own userName showMessage();
+// the function will create and use its own userName showMessage();

 alert( userName ); // *!*John*/!*, unchanged, the function did not access the outer variable